yard

 Most neem spray problems start in the measuring cup, not on the leaves.
 Mix it too strong and you can burn tender foliage.
 Mix it too weak and pests barely notice.

 Here we will walk through exact neem oil mixing ratios, the right type of soap to use as an emulsifier, and how to adjust for houseplants, edibles, and outdoor ornamentals.
-You can use these same basics whether you are spraying a single indoor monstera leaf or an entire raised bed of veggies.
+You can use the same basics for a single indoor Monstera leaf or an entire raised bed of veggies.

 pest_controlUnderstand What Neem Oil Can (And Cannot) Do